How HR Can Manage Employee Internet Usage

 Another great way to prevent employees from abusing internet access is by using online monitoring applications.
 These smart tools are able to keep track of everything that is happening within a company network.
 They can also identify websites, apps, and activities that may hinder the overall performance of an organization.
 Employee monitoring apps can help companies regulate productivity, allowing them to achieve their goals.

 Traqq is an excellent example of a monitoring tool that promotes employee efficiency without damaging their morale.
-This lightweight employee monitoring software runs discreetly in the background, taking random screenshots from time to time.
-It also keeps track of the websites that employees access and the apps they use.
 On the dashboard, you will see what’s eating up the biggest chunks of their time.

 In Conclusion